What are the benefits of a Food & Resource Center?

 Current Food Resource Centers Open & Operational

-Jun 2014 - Moore Food & Resource Center, Moore, OK
+June 2014 – Food & Resource Center in Moore, Moore

 Additional Food & Resource Centers are currently in the planning stages for the following communities: Oklahoma City.
-For a map of current and future Food & Resource Center locations, click here.

 - Each Food & Resource Center receives support from the Regional Food Bank both in the development and operational phases.
 The Regional Food Bank works within the community to build support and identify collaborative partners.
 Additional guidance and support is provided for capacity building, site acquisition or build-out, community organizing, funding, technical assistance, and equipment.